Learning from Labyrinths

 Matteo is internationally acclaimed for his work in stimulating creative imagination and creative potential.
 More important, he is father of Gaia and Davide, grandfather of Pietro and Marco, and friend of all creative people.
 Matteo holds the Italian absolute record and award for the most handshakes and hugs.

 Matteo is a returning presenter.
-Click here to see their sessions from previous years.
+Click to see what they’ve presented in the past.

 - Charisma Analysis The fine art of authentic self-branding (Alexander von Reumont)